 It’s tough being a teacher.
-If you’re not fighting to keep students interested, you’re fighting budget cuts and the ever changing myriad of educational standards.
+If you’re not fighting to keep students interested, you’re fighting budget cuts and the ever-changing myriad of educational standards.
 It’s hard enough keeping your head above water sometimes and it becomes even more difficult when you face resistance from parents.
 When open house rolls around, you’ll inevitably find yourself faced with parents that either think you’re teaching too much or too little.
-Unfortunately for you, your success as a teacher is partially contingent upon the opinion of parents; and so you find yourself having to find ways to work with the problem parents of your problem students.
+Unfortunately for you, your success as a teacher is partly contingent upon the opinion of parents; and so you find yourself having to find ways to work with the problem parents of your problem students.

 Dealing With Difficult Parents

 Make Friends – When dealing with difficult parents, the first thing you have to do is make the parent understand you that you have a vested interest in their child’s success.
 This is their perfect darling baby, who does nothing wrong, so you must strike the balance between constructive and caring.
 If you speak too critically of their child, they will assume that you “have it out for them,” which can cause parents to shut down and ignore your helpful advice.
 Parents need to know you’re on the same side.

 Be Honest – When giving parents your assessment of their child’s development, you must pepper your criticisms with positive pieces of progress.
 Don’t gush with all the good stuff first; only to dump all the bad parts at the end.
 By spacing out and mixing up the good and bad, parents will be more willing to accept what you have to say.

 Get Your Ducks In A Row – Keep detailed records of your interactions with the parents.
 Write down when and what time you spoke to the parents, which parent you spoke to, what you spoke to them about, etc… Keep your records in a folder; that way when a particularly fussy parent tries to say you did or did not do something, you can show them your records to silence their doubts.